Loch Lomond Stirling, Scotland Travel Guide

 Widely available in traditional Scottish restaurants and pubs, especially around Burns Night.

 A thick, creamy, and smoky soup made from smoked haddock, potatoes, and onions.
-It features a rich and consoling dish, especially popular in coastal areas.
+It has a rich and consoling dish, especially popular in coastal areas.

 Common in seafood restaurants and some pubs.